MarianaAlmeida/marianaalmeida.github.io/index.md

 &nbsp;
 -->

 Since december 2019, I am Head of Research at [Cleverly](https://cleverly.ai/) in Lisbon, Portugal.
-We drive NLP (Natural Language Processing) and ML (Machine Learning) to make customer support teams more efficient.
+We drive NLP (Natural Language Processing) and ML (Machine Learning) to make customer support teams more efficients.

 Before that I worked as a researcher in industry for 6 years: 4 years at [Priberam Labs](http://labs.priberam.com/) where I explored ML and NLP methods and 2 years at [Feedzai](https://feedzai.com/) where I worked on ML and deep learning methods for fraud prevention.
 <!--- methods to solve--> <!--- problems -->